mauriciorj/listOpenTable/questions.md

 },[state])
 ```

-##3.
-What were the more challenging parts of this assignment for you?
+<h3>3.
+What were the more challenging parts of this assignment for you?</h3>

 Pagination

-##4.
+<h3>4.
 How would you track down a performance issue in production?
-Have you ever had to do this?
+Have you ever had to do this?</h3>

 A bad performance can be due memory, time, lots of reders and request